SOE Agent Profiles

 The charity premiere was held at the Plaza Theatre in London on 6 June 1950, attended by King George VI.
 By the standards of its time Wilcox's depiction of Nazi brutality was unusually stark, and the end of the film provoked several minutes of silence from the audience, followed by continuous applause until the lights went up.
 The portrayals of Odette in Tickell's biography and Herbert Wilcox's film installed a definite type of female SOE agent in the British popular imagination, which has strongly influenced SOE‐inspired biographies, films and novels ever since.

 Her wartime record wasn't immune to criticism.
-Following the release of Herbert Wilcox's film, several former resisters – including former SOE agent Francis Basin and CARTE's leader André Girard ‐ were irritated by Odette's popularity and accused her and Churchill of exaggerating their wartime record for personal gain.
-And in 1966, historian M.R.D.
-Foot's official history SOE in France suggested, among other things, that she and Churchill had led a luxurious life on the Riviera at SOE's expense.
-Foot apologised and Odette accepted an out of court settlement, but Churchill pursued a libel case.
-He won damages, and the offending passages were removed from later editions.
+Following the release of Herbert Wilcox's film, several former resisters – including former SOE agent Francis Basin and CARTE's leader André Girard – were irritated by Odette's popularity and accused her and Churchill of exaggerating their wartime record for personal gain.
+Bitter in-fighting between former SPINDLE and other SOE agents featured regularly in the British press during the late 1950s, and in 1966 historian M.R.D.
+Foot's history SOE in France suggested, among other things, that she and Churchill had led a luxurious life on the Riviera at SOE's expense.
+Though upset by his comments she accepted a public apology, while Churchill pursued a libel case.
+Offending passages relating to both of them were removed from later editions.